Hydrazine (N2H4) lewis dot structure, molecular geometry, polarity, hybridization

 - The formal charge on nitrogen in N2H4 is zero.

-- Total 2 lone pairs and 5 bonded pairs present in N2H4 lewis dot structure.
+- Total 2 lone pairs and 5 bonded pairs are present in the N2H4 lewis dot structure.

-- The molecular geometry of N2H4 is trigonal pyramidal and its electron geometry is tetrahedral.
+- The electron geometry of N2H4 is tetrahedral.